leightkt/pour-taste-backend/README.md

 Log in and create a new party.
 Ask each guest to bring two bottles of the same wine in a bag so no one else can see what they've brought.
 For each wine, put one in a paper bag for party tasting and set one aside as a prize for the winner.
 Go to your party page and add each bottle wine to your party.
 The app will assign a letter to the wine.
 Write this letter on the outside of the paper bag of the wine.
 It is best to wait until all guests have arrived so you can mix up the order of the tastings.
+We recommend you ask guests to all bring the same type of wine (Red, white, sparking) for tasting.
+If you're feeling wild, you can leave it open to wild cards.
 As your guests arrive direct them to the app and have them join your party using the instructions below by giving your party ID (located on your party page).

 JOIN A PARTY